Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading Channels: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:problem_formulation}, we formulate the power control problem as an MDP.
-In Section~\ref{sec:clipped_affine_policy}, we obtain an approximation for the relative-value function and use it to derive the clipped affine policies.
-In Section~\ref{sec:online_power_control}, we propose an online power control scheme based on clipped affine policies and RL, which is further extended to scenarios with energy and/or channel lookahead in Section~\ref{sec:power_control_with_lookahead}.
-Section~\ref{sec:simulation_results} presents the simulation results, and Section~\ref{sec:discussion_and_conclusion} concludes with a discussion.
+In Sec.~\ref{sec:problem_formulation}, we formulate the power control problem as an MDP.
+In Sec.~\ref{sec:clipped_affine_policy}, we obtain an approximation for the relative-value function and use it to derive the clipped affine policies.
+In Sec.~\ref{sec:practical_power_control}, we propose a collection of power control schemes based on clipped affine policies, where the RCA-RL scheme is further extended to scenarios with contextual information in Sec.~\ref{sec:prediction_based_extensions}.
+Sec.~\ref{sec:simulation_results} presents the simulation results, and Sec.~\ref{sec:discussion_and_conclusion} concludes with a discussion.
+For clarity and continuity, some proofs, pseudocode, and simulation results are given in the appendices, while Appendices C--F, which contain the omitted pseudocode and simulation results, are available either in the supplementary material associated with this paper or in the extended version of this paper~\cite{wu2026clipped}.
+Table~\ref{tab:notation} summarizes the common notation used in this paper, and Table~\ref{tab:schemes} in Sec.~\ref{sec:simulation_results} lists the abbreviations of all schemes.

 Throughout this paper, the symbol $\geqdef$ denotes a \emph{global} definition, while $\eqdef$ indicates a \emph{local} definition (valid only within a specific scope, such as a section or proof).
 Unless specified otherwise, the base of a logarithm is assumed to be Euler's number $\en$ (in upright font).
-The probability distributions and the associated notations used in this paper include: (i) one-point distribution $\onepoint{e}$ at $e \in \real$; (ii) Bernoulli distribution $\bernoulli_q \geqdef q\onepoint{c} + (1-q)\onepoint{0}$, $q \in [0,1]$, $c>0$; (iii) exponential distribution $\expon_\lambda$, with probability density function $f(x) = \lambda\en^{-\lambda x}\indicator\set{x \ge 0}$, $\lambda > 0$; and (iv) uniform distribution $\uniform_b$ over $[0,b]$.
+The probability distributions and the associated notations used in this paper include: (i) one-point distribution $\onepoint{e}$ at $e \in \real$; (ii) Bernoulli distribution $\bernoulli_{q,e} \geqdef q\onepoint{e} + (1-q)\onepoint{0}$, $q \in [0,1]$, $e>0$; (iii) exponential distribution $\expon_\lambda$, with probability density function $f(x) = \lambda\en^{-\lambda x}\indicator\set{x \ge 0}$, $\lambda > 0$; and (iv) uniform distribution $\uniform_b$ over $[0,b]$.